 The religious divide in voting that has characterized American politics over the last several elections largely persisted in the 2006 election.
 But people in most religious groups say they are happy that the Democrats won.

-Widely cited findings from the national exit polls suggest Latinos tilted heavily Democratic in the 2006 election, taking back most of the support they had granted the Republicans just two years earlier.
-Does that mean the Latinos who flirted with the Republican Party are now firmly back in the Democratic camp?
+Widely cited findings in the national exit polls suggest Latinos tilted heavily in favor of the Democrats in the 2006 election, taking back a significant portion of the support they had granted the Republicans just two years earlier.